justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 > Note that Categories are defined at the _Global_ scope level.
 For more information see [Product Categories](../../../catalog/creating-and-managing-products/categories/organizing-your-catalog-with-product-categories/README.md).

-Sample products also come with pre-set with [Options](../../../catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md), [Specifications](../../../catalog/creating-and-managing-products/product-information/specifications/README.md), and Images.
+Sample products also come with pre-set [Options](../../../catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md), [Specifications](../../../catalog/creating-and-managing-products/product-information/specifications/README.md), and Images.

 ![Product Specifications](./images/05.png)

 ## Other Configurations

 Minium applies a number of other site configurations that are not set out-of-the-box for a blank site.
-The following table provides a list of notable additions or configurations that Minium makes to jump start a B2B store:
+The following table provides a list of notable additions or configurations that Minium makes to jump-start a B2B store:

 | Feature | Details |
 | --- | --- |